modernweb-dev/web/packages/test-runner/README.md

 ### Typescript and JSX

-Tests run in the browser, code written in TS or JSX needs to be compiled before it is possible to test them in the browser.
+The tests are run in a real browser, code written in TS or JSX needs to be compiled before it is possible to test them in the browser.
 You could do this transformation outside of the test runner, for example using `babel` or `tsc`.
 This would be the most predictable, but not the fastest approach.

-Another option is to use something like [@web/dev-server-esbuild](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-server).
+A great option is to use [@web/dev-server-esbuild](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-server), which supports transforming TS and JSX on the fly with minimal overhead.

 ## Customizing test runner HTML